Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-01.md

         - What makes a good desktop app?
         - What makes a good mobile app?

+### WHat would make a good native app?

+Think of some ideas for native apps:

+- Games
+- Chess timer
+- Chess Board

 ## Why Learn React?

 React is one of the most popular libraries around today.
 Seriously, you should know it!
 React is good to learn now since it has huge and well-deserved popularity.